Good variety of cookware

 Heating Capacity: Responsive to heat changes

-Since these are made from aluminum, they’re very responsive, which means they heat quickly and they cool quickly when removed from the heat.
+Since these are made from aluminum, they’re very responsive, which means they heat quickly and cool quickly when removed from the heat.
 That makes them great for foods that are fussy about over-cooking, and it also means they heat quickly when you’re preheating a pan before adding food.
 On the flip side, there were more than a few times when our butter browned when our back was turned for a few seconds.
 The good news was that we were able to save it from burning simply by turning the heat off.

 While the coating held up during our testing period, we did notice that it was less effective over time.